reefactor/brainfood_reference/README.md

 Single crossdomain B+ speciallist is better than 2 A+ with gap between domains because of the communication overhead.

+#### Common sense
+> Common sense is nothing but a collection of misconceptions acquired by age 18
+> -- Einstein

+> Bet against the consensus (being entrepreneur)
+> -- Ray Dalio

+> If you stop to think about it, a pari-mutuel system is a market.
+Everybody goes there and bets and the odds change based on what’s bet..
+Any damn fool can see the horse carrying a light weight with a wonderful win rate and a good post position etc., is way more likely to win than a horse with a terrible record and extra weight and so on and so on.
+But if you look at the odds, the bad horse pays 100 to 1, whereas the good horse pays 3 to 2.
+Then it’s not clear which is statistically the best bet..
+> -- The Art of Stock Picking by Charlie Munger

+> How could people miss such a point?
+Why do they confuse probability and expectation, that is, probability and probability times the payoff?
+Mainly because much of people's schooling comes from examples in symmetric environments, like a coin-toss, where such a difference does not matter.
+In fact the so-called "Bell Curve" that seems to have found universal use in society is entirely symmetric
+> -- Fooled by Randomness Role of Chance in Markets and Life by Nassim Nicholas Taleb

+> A contrarian isn’t one who always objects—that’s a conformist of a different sort.
+A contrarian reasons independently from the ground up and resists pressure to conform.
+> Cynicism is easy.
+Mimicry is easy.
+Optimistic contrarians are the rarest breed.
+> -- The Almanack of Naval Ravikant

+> Much of the real world is controlled as much by the ‘tails’ of distributions as means or averages: by the exceptional, not the commonplace; by the catastrophe, not the steady drip….
+> We need to free ourselves from ‘average’ thinking
+> -- Philip Anderson, 1997, Nobel Laureate in physics

+Challenge beliefs & persist.
+Disagree & commit.
+Make asymmetric bets.

 ##### Golden mean

 [Golden mean or golden middle way](https://en.wikipedia.org/wiki/Golden_mean_(philosophy))